 General Information About IPV

-Intimate partner violence (IPV) is the actual or threatened physical, sexual, verbal, emotional or economic abuse of an individual by someone with whom they have or have had an intimate relationship.
-Often, that relationship is sexual, but not always—IPV can take place between roommates, for example.
-IPV can vary in frequency and severity.
-People of any gender can be involved in IPV; same-sex couples are not immune.
-IPV, also known as domestic or dating violence, may take various forms but the goal is always the same: abusers seek to control their intimate partners through fear and intimidation.
+Intimate partner violence (IPV), also known as domestic or dating violence, is the actual or threatened physical, sexual, verbal, emotional or economic abuse of an individual by someone with whom they have or have had an intimate relationship.
+Often, that relationship is sexual, but not always.
+IPV can vary in frequency and severity and can happen to anyone regardless of race, age, sexual orientation, religion, gender, or gender expression.
+IPV affects people of all socioeconomic backgrounds and education levels.
+IPV occurs in both opposite-sex and same-sex relationships and can happen to intimate partners who are married, living together, or dating.
+IPV may take various forms but the goal is always the same: abusers seeking to control their intimate partners through fear and intimidation.